copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Engraving with a wand of probing or wand of secret door detection produces a unique message and identifies the wand (assuming it has a charge to expend, as is standard).
+- 1% of tigers drop a tiger eye ring when killed.

 ### Interface changes